-The majority of the watermains included in the 2018 Street Reconstruction Project areas are in good condition.
+The majority of the watermain included in the 2019 Street Reconstruction Project areas are in good condition.
 These watermains have experienced only a few breaks since their construction due to the freeze-thaw cycles experienced in the winter and spring.
-A map of the watermain breaks (2) in these areas of the City from 1991 to 2017 is shown in Exhibits 6a, 6b, & 6c.
+A map of the watermain breaks (3) in these areas of the City from 1991 to 2018 is shown in Exhibits 5 & 6.
 Careful consideration has been given to the possible need to replace watermain pipe.
 The soil borings indicate a silty/sand material which should be a reasonable bedding material for watermains, but can experience some movement during temperature fluctuations.
 After examination of the geotechnical report, the Engineering Department believes that movement of these soils is the primary cause of breaks, and not poor condition of the pipe.
 With certain soil conditions, watermain constructed of cast iron pipe should have a useful life of 100 to 150 years or more, and this pipe is still in good condition.

 If warranted, complete replacement of the watermains and service lines could include new watermain pipe, new service connections for each property and installation of a temporary water supply system during construction and would likely cost in excess of \$65 per linear foot, or approximately \$1,000,000 for the entire project.
-Historically, the City has experienced an average of 17 watermain breaks city-wide each year (over the last 10 years), costing approximately \$5,000 each.
+Historically, the City has experienced an average of 17 watermain breaks city-wide each year (over the last 11 years), costing approximately \$5,000 each.
 Using these averages, the annual cost of repairing watermain breaks is \$85,000 for the entire City.
 On an annual basis, this \$85,000 would replace less than 1,400 feet of watermain and services while there is over 126 miles of watermain pipe throughout the city.
 Due to the occasional movement of the soils in the area, it is unlikely that replacement of the pipe will remedy the problem.
 Therefore, it is recommended to leave the existing watermain in place.
 Minor repairs and adjustments to gate valves, hydrants and curb stop valves should be the extent of watermain work necessary at this point in time.

-New watermain and fire hydrants will be added on 8th and 9th Street between Johnson Avenue and Lake Aveune.
+New watermain and fire hydrants will be added on Seventh Street between Morehead Avenue and Johnson Avenue, and Morehead Avenue, between Fifth and Sixth Street.
 Homes on these streets currently utilize excessively long water services in order to reach the nearest watermain on Johnson Avenue.
-These services are up to 300' in length, whereas a typical water service is approximately 30' long.
-New watermain will improve service, and will allow for shorter water services.
+These services are up to 300 feet in length, whereas a typical water service is approximately 30 feet long.
+This segment of new watermain will improve service, and will allow for shorter water services.
 In most cases the new water services will be readily connected to the existing service.
-There might be extraordinary situations in which a new water service will be stubbed for future use, but not connected.
+There may be extraordinary situations in which a new water service will be stubbed for future use, but not connected.
 In certain situations we might require the property owner to undertake the work with a plumbing contractor.